ProAccess/place-image/readme.md

 A wrapped image that causes text from a table to float around it may cause a margin below it to change.
 Move or resize the image to ensure its bottom does not extend into a table.

+#### Don’t place floated image immediately before a heading.

+For some reason, this may cause latex to lose track of margins, indents and its mind.

+#### Don’t override the *pdf-anchor-strict* default

+By default, the *pdf_anchor_strict* parameter is set to *false*, which allows latex to move images that are too close to a top or bottom margin to another page.
+It is strongly suggested you do not override this parameter.

 ### Use the format-specific *‘`pdf:`’* prefix for pdf/latex image parameters